 We have the following openings:

-Winter, Spring, Summer, and Fall Internships are available for undergraduate or graduate students and recent graduates, as well as professionals on sabbatical or making a career change.
-They must be available at least 16 hours/wk for at least 3 months.
+Summer Internships are available for undergraduate or graduate students and recent graduates, as well as professionals on sabbatical or making a career change.
+They must be available at least 24 hours/wk for at least 3 months.
 Most summer internships are at least 32 hrs/week.

-Interns and fellows are usually not paid but are given a transportation subsidy to defray the costs of commuting to our office in Washington, DC, near the White House.
+Interns who do not qualify for a paid internship are given a transportation subsidy to defray the costs of commuting to our office in Washington, DC, near the White House.
+Interns are expected to be in our office 2-3 days/week.

 As an intern or fellow at the Cancer Prevention and Treatment Fund, you will learn to do one or more of the following: